 Homestead Tax Exemption and Your Home

 Property taxes are a normal part of home ownership.
 It is often a large expense of owning a home so it is important to take advantage of the opportunity to make it as affordable as possible.
+You can file for Homestead Exemption which gives you many benefits including financial savings.

 Here are some basics about the homestead exemption.